 Fun summer activities don’t have to be hard.
 Homemade ice cream is as simple as cream, sugar, ice, and rock salt.

 11) Build a low balance beam

 Beads and yarn, seashells and sand, jars and paint.
-Use what you’ve got around the house or yard and create a nature collage.
+Use what you’ve got around the house or yard or from your vacation, and create a nature collage.

 14) Sign up for a library summer reading program

 Get your nose in a Summer Reading Program – Each of 8 metro-area library systems participate in a summer program and are busy all summer long with free programs for kids.
 Sign ups for summer reading typically begin close to June 1.